 (WPeMatico WP Plugin)

-WPeMatico is an easy to use plugin that lets you publish posts automatically from RSS/Atom feeds of your choice.
+WPeMatico is an autoblogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.

-You can manage all of your imported feeds and organize feeds into campaigns.
+You can manage all of your imported feeds and arrange feeds into categories.

 For more details, go here: